BuiltBrokenModding/Assembly-Line/README.md

 ##  Fluid Mechanics

 ### Brief
-Fluid Mechanics is a modifaction for minecraf that uses Forge, and UE to add support for Liquids and Mechanical energy transport and storage.
+Fluid Mechanics is a modifaction for minecraft that uses Forge, and UE to add support for Liquids and Mechanical energy transport and storage.

 ### Leaders and Developers
-* Darkguardsman
+* Darkguardsman - Lead

 ### License
 This intellectual property is licensed under the following license: https://github.com/DarkGuardsman/Fluid-Mechanics/blob/master/LISENCE.txt